-Just a few days ago, we learned that findings from research carried out at Oxford University suggest the risk of breast cancer from HRT is higher than previously thought.
+We'll start by looking at what happened in 2019, when we learned from research carried out at Oxford University that the risk of breast cancer from HRT was higher than previously thought.

 “How to delay the menopause” ran the headline in The Sunday Times.

 “New medical procedure could delay menopause by 20 years” read the headline in The Guardian.